balabanas/code-snippets/scoring_api/README.md

 * As well, it adds `nclients` variable to context, with a number of ids in `client_ids`.

 ## Usage
+### Run Redis
+* `docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest`

+You may enter redis-cli and input some data if you like:
+* `docker exec -it redis-stack-server redis-cli`
+* `SET mykey myvalue`, etc.

 ### Run API and Invoke Requests
 1. Either:
    1. Run main() from your Python IDE.
 This starts simple Python http.server, or